Expansion of a semi-bounded o-minimal structure by a geometric progression: Local o-minimality

 Let $\mathcal R$ be an o-minimal expansion of the structure $(\mathbb R, <, +, 0, 1, (\lambda_r)_{r \in \mathbb R})$.
 Let $E$ be a subset of $\mathbb R$ of cardinality $\aleph_0$.
-The expansion $\mathcal R_E=(\mathcal R,E)$ is almost o-minimal if and only if the following conditions are satisfied: \begin{enumerate} \item[(1)] The o-minimal structure $\mathcal R$ is semi-bounded. \item[(2)] For any linear function with real coefficients $v$ and for any $R>0$, the set $v(E^m) \cap (-R,R)$ is a finite set. \end{enumerate} \end{remark} \begin{proof} We only use the fact that the set $v(E^m) \cap (-R,R)$ is a finite set in the proofs of Lemma \ref{lem:example_special_case} and Theorem \ref{thm:example}.
+The expansion $\mathcal R_E=(\mathcal R,E)$ is locally o-minimal if and only if the following conditions are satisfied: \begin{enumerate} \item[(1)] The o-minimal structure $\mathcal R$ is semi-bounded. \item[(2)] For any linear function with real coefficients $v$ and for any $R>0$, the set $v(E^m) \cap (-R,R)$ is a finite set. \end{enumerate} Note that condition (2) implies that $E$ is closed and discrete. \end{remark} \begin{proof} We only use the fact that the set $v(E^m) \cap (-R,R)$ is a finite set in the proofs of Lemma \ref{lem:example_special_case} and Theorem \ref{thm:example}.
 Therefore, the `if' part is proven in the same manner as Lemma \ref{lem:example_special_case} and Theorem \ref{thm:example}.

 We next prove the contraposition of `only if' part.
-If condition (2) is not satisfied, the structure $\mathcal R_E$ is not almost o-minimal because the set $v(E^m) \cap (-R,R)$ is definable in $\mathcal R_E$ and it is a countably infinite set for some $R>0$.
+If condition (2) is not satisfied, the structure $\mathcal R_E$ is not locally o-minimal because the set $v(E^m) \cap (-R,R)$ is definable in $\mathcal R_E$ and it is a countably infinite set for some $R>0$.

 Consider the case in which condition (1) is not satisfied, but condition (2) is satisfied.
 The set $E$ is unbounded.
 We may assume that $E \cap (c,\infty)$ is an infinite set for any $c \in \mathbb R$ without loss of generality.
 By \cite[Fact 1.6]{Edmundo}, there exists a bijection $f$ definable in $\mathcal R$ between an unbounded set $X$ definable in $\mathcal R$ and a bounded set $Y$ definable in $\mathcal R$.
 Let $\mathbb R^m$ and $\mathbb R^n$ be the ambient spaces of $X$ and $Y$, respectively.
 There exists a coordinate projection $\pi:\mathbb R^m \to \mathbb R$ such that $\pi(X)$ is unbounded because $X$ is unbounded.
 We may assume that $\pi(X)$ contains an open interval of the form $(c,\infty)$ because $\mathcal R$ is o-minimal expansion of an ordered group.
 By the definable choice lemma \cite[Chapter 6, Proposition (1.2)]{vdD} , there exists a map $\tau:\pi(X) \to X$ definable in $\mathcal R$ such that the composition $\pi \circ \tau$ is the identity map on $\pi(X)$.
 Let $p_i:\mathbb R^n \to \mathbb R$ be the coordinate projection onto the $i$-th coordinate for each $1 \leq i \leq n$.
 By the monotonicity theorem \cite[Chapter 3, Theorem (1.3)]{vdD}, we may assume that the restriction $p_i \circ f \circ \tau|_{(c,\infty)}$ of $p_i \circ f \circ \tau$ to $(c,\infty)$ is monotone and continuous for each $1 \leq i \leq n$.
 Since $f \circ \tau$ is injective, $g:=p_i \circ f \circ \tau|_{(c,\infty)}$ is strictly monotone for some $1 \leq i \leq n$.
 The map $g$ is a bijection definable in $\mathcal R$ between a unbounded open interval and a bounded open interval.